-In 2019, the effect of this strategy on the consolidated statement of income was an increase in net interest income of \$51 thousand.
+In 2020, the effect of this strategy on the consolidated statement of income was net interest income of \$845 thousand.

 Although CoBank incurs and manages the primary sources of interest rate risk, we may still be exposed to interest rate risk through the impact of interest rate changes on earnings generated from our loanable funds.